faaiz99/mind-care-backend/readme.md

 ## License

-This project is licensed under the [License Name] License - see the [LICENSE](LICENSE) file for details.
+This project is property of COMSATS University Islamabad

 ## Contact Information